nickconnor52/the-review/server/README.md

 # README

-This is the backend for the League In Review
+This is the backend for the League In Review.

 ## Deploying: